-For examples, the switch -02/7 specifies the optimization level 2 and uses all optimizing operations.
-These are the default switches in TetGen.
-The switch -0/1 chooses only the edge/face flip operation and uses the default optimization level.
+For example, the switch -02/7/3 specifies the maximum flip level 2, uses all local mesh operations, and uses 3 iterations in mesh optimization.
+These are the default parameters in TetGen.
+The switch -0/1 chooses only the edge/face flip operation and uses the default parameters for others.